-Cork is a natural product, which means that the colors, patterns, and features found in each individual piece are going to be unique and one of a kind.
-The background color of the cork comes from pigments being added to the material during the firing process.
-Generally, darker materials are fired at a higher temperature than lighter colors.
-Cork can also be stained and or dyed to virtually any color, allowing you to choose from a wide variety of aesthetic options for your kitchen.
+Cork is a natural product, which means that the colors, patterns, and features found in each individual piece are one-of-a-kind.
+Background colors can be applied to the material, using pigments added during the manufacturing process.
+Generally, darker materials are processed at a higher temperature than lighter materials.
+Cork can also be stained and or dyed to virtually any color, allowing you to choose from a wide variety of design options for your kitchen.

 04 of 05

 Polyurethane and similar sealants help make kitchen cork tiles as impervious as a natural flooring material can get.
 Sealants should be reapplied every 5 years to maintain a protective barrier against moisture and stains.
-However, when spills do happen they should be wiped up immediately.
-Never allow liquid to rest on the surface of a cork tile floor, as it can penetrate... the material over time and cause damage from the bottom up.
+However, when spills do happen they should be wiped up quickly.
+Never allow liquid to rest on the surface of a cork tile floor, as it can penetrate the material and damage the subfloor or the adhesive layer.

-Basic maintenance will require you to vacuum or sweep a cork kitchen floor every few days.
-It is important to keep the floor free of dirt particles which can scrape the surface, biting through the sealant, and damaging the tile.
+Basic maintenance involves vacuuming or sweeping a cork kitchen floor... every day.
+It is important to keep the floor free of dirt particles, which can scrape the surface, biting through the sealant, and damaging the tile.
 For deeper cleaning, you can mop the floor with a slightly damp mop or, preferably, a slightly damp towel.
 Wet-mopping introduces too much moisture and is asking for trouble.

 05 of 05

 Cork is arguably the most comfortable hard-surface flooring material.
 Its natural sponginess is easy on your feet, legs, and back, making long cooking and cleaning sessions much less punishing.
 The floor's elasticity also cushions objects that accidentally fall.
 This can save even delicate glass and cookware from breaking when it hits the floor.